Stellantis/stellantis.github.io/_headunit-sdk/Navigation.LaunchGuidanceWaypoints.md

 >**Note 2:** This new version of the LaunchGuidance will override the current journey with the one being passed.

->**Important :** In order to verify if you can use the new API `Navigation.LaunchGuidanceWaypoints` or the old one `Navigation.LaunchGuidanceWaypoints`, you can check the existence of one of the following JS events :
+>**Important :** In order to verify if you can use the new API `Navigation.LaunchGuidanceWaypoints` or the old one `Navigation.LaunchGuidance`, you can check the existence of one of the following JS events :
 >- *Navigation.InvalidCoordinates*
 >- *Navigation.RouteCalculationSuccessful*
 >- *Navigation.RouteCalculationCanceled*